Identify Your Breyer

 • WCHE - see World Champion Horse Equipment

 • Wedgewood - Cornflower blue, intended to resemble Wedgewood porcelain.
-White manes and tails, along with white leg and face markings.
+White manes and tails, with white leg and face markings.
+See the Decorators page for examples.

-• World Champion Horse Equipment - former name of a company that sold a series of Midnight Sun special runs.
-Now known online as eHorseEquipment.com, where a limited selection of those models may still be available and other Breyer models are sold.
+• World Champion Horse Equipment WCHE - former name of a company that sold a series of Midnight Sun special runs, now discontinued.
+Now known online as eHorseEquipment.com, where other Breyer models are sold.